The following titles are required for the Foundations of Herbal Medicine program:

 A very thorough and well referenced professional level textbook on women’s health.
 The information level and writing style reflects that of an MD and long time herbalist who works to combine the two approaches to healthcare.

 Note: There are many books on women’s herbal health and many of them are very well done.
-I have included the three that have been most helpful in my work.
+I have included the two that have been most helpful in my work.

 “Naturally Healthy Babies and Children” by Aviva Romm